JeromyCole/pong2.0/README.md

 -Give option to choose screen color (along with screen size) lay on white screen (instead of black)

-*This is the common Turtle run Pong game that's been heavily remixed and improved upon in some areas* *Sounds from Zapsplat.com*
+*Turtle run Pong game that's been heavily remixed and improved upon in some areas* *Sounds from Zapsplat.com*